Vineeth-Varanasi/cancer-prediction-app/README.md

 # Breast Cancer Predictor

 This application is a Streamlit-based web app designed to help diagnose breast cancer.
 It uses machine learning to predict whether a breast mass is benign or malignant based on cell nuclei measurements.
+This is an extension of a project that is present on my GitHub of breast cancer predictions, where I did some EDA on the data obtained from a wisconsin hospital via Kaggle.
+That project was a jupyter notebook with an exploration of the dataset.
+This is an application of it.

 ## Features